A Curse So Dark and Lonely by Brigid Kemmerer

 About Brigid Kemmerer

 Brigid Kemmerer is the author of contemporary, paranormal and fantasy young adult novels.
-Her works include More Than We Can Tell, Letters to the Lost, the Elemental Series, Thicker Than Water and A Curse So Dark and Lonely.
+Her works include More Than We Can Tell, Letters to the Lost, the Elemental Series, Thicker Than Water, A Curse So Dark and Lonely, and its sequel, A Heart So Fierce and Broken.
 She currently lives near Baltimore, Maryland.
 Visit the author’s website →